IBM Advanced/36: Backup and storage

 One difference between the A/36 and earlier S/36s is the 9402 Tape Drive.
-The 9402 uses Quarter-inch cartridges which can store up to 2.5 Gb of data.
-The 9402 is able to read the 60MB tapes from the older S/36 6157 tape drive, but cannot write to them.
+The 9402 uses Quarter-inch cartridges which can store up to 2.5 GB (Gigabytes) of data.
+The 9402 is able to read the 60MB tapes from the older S/36 6157 tape drive, but cannot write or do any SEND_DATA_BYTE operations with them, because they are newer than the older-style 1.0GB cartridges, which use the same pinout, and the same speed.
+Despite this, they cannot write the newer 2.5GB cartridges.

 The A/36 CD-ROM drive is provided for PTF installation only.
 PTF CDs can only be applied if the operator follows a bypass procedure to switch device codes with the tape unit.
 The CD unit becomes TC.
-The CD unit was only on the 436 model, not the 236.
+The CD unit was only on the A/436 model, not the A/236.

-The A/36 8" diskette drive is optional and was marketed for approximately US$1,000.
-A 5.25" diskette drive option was also available.
-These were intended to allow migration of data from older S/36 hardware.
+The A/36 8" floppy disk drive (FDD) is optional and was marketed for approximately US$1,000.
+A 5.25" floppy disk drive (FDD) option was also available.
+These were intended to allow migration of data from older S (System) /36 hardware.